-Ok, since I am clearly winning this argument with my logic, let’s talk about getting rid of underarm odor!
-Please keep in mind that some of these product links may be to my affiliate partners.
+Ok, since I am clearly winning this argument with my logic, let’s talk about how to get rid of armpit odor!

 The most important thing you can do to keep the underarm odor from setting in is to wash your pits properly.

 Pit hygiene isn’t complicated but we tend to overdo things in an effort to remove any lingering odor.
 First, ditch the soap.
 No soap.
 Hear me?
 No soap!
 Instead, scrub your armpits with water and a washcloth.
 Yep- that simple.
 No soap.
 Just a good scrub down with water and a washcloth.
 Soap strips the pits (even really natural ones) and can even trap odors in.
 You don’t want that obviously.

 Once or twice per week, use a mild sugar scrub with some essential oils mixed in.
 Sugar scrubs for this purpose are not complicated.
 Just grab a little oil (coconut oil, almond oil, grapeseed oil) and mix it with some organic sugar.
 You don’t want it oily but you don’t want it too dry either.
 2 parts sugar to 1 part oil is a good balance.
 Add a few drops of your favorite essential oil (see my favorites below) in a sugar scrub and massage the scrub into your pits for 60-90 seconds.
 Rinse and pat dry.